-The customer classes listed above match those used by Energy Commission staff to forecast electrical demand; however, they may not match how some utilities define their commercial and industrial customer classes.
+The customer classes listed above match those used by CEC staff to forecast electrical demand; however, they may not match how some utilities define their commercial and industrial customer classes.
 Use rate schedules for small and medium-sized customers as the proxy for all "commercial" customers and rate schedules for large customers as the proxy for "industrial" customers.
 Alternatively, LSEs may modify the class categories to be consistent with the classes used on their submitted demand forecast.

-Form 8.1b (Direct Access)
+Form 8.1b (Departed Load)

-Respondents are requested to complete Form 8.1.b (Direct Access) by projecting the annual total of revenue requirements they intend to collect from direct access customers, if applicable.
-Respondents that do not have direct access customers do not need to fill out this form.
-Report the portion of annual revenue requirements intended for collection from residential and nonresidential customers.
+IOUs are to complete Form 8.1.b (Departed Load) by projecting the annual total of revenue requirements they intend to collect from CCA or direct access customers.
+Furthermore, IOUs are to identify the portion of this annual revenue intended for collection from residential and nonresidential customers.